KSF-Media/affresco/README.md

 ### Adding a new deployment

-See the [CI README](./ci/README.md) for info about the CI setup, and how to add a new app
+See the [CI README](./ci/README.md) for info about the CI setup, and how to add a new app.